PhilipKone/PhilipKone/README.md

 ## Hi there 👋
-I am studying MSc.
-Computer Science and I have a background in Biomedical Engineering.
-I love research in areas such as Data Science and AI.
+I have a background in Biomedical Engineering and I love research in areas such as Data Science and AI.

 I have 2+ years of experience, specializing in computational modeling, simulation, and data analysis.
 I enhanced research reliability by 30% through dataset expansion and developed innovative algorithms for gait analysis in my previous role.
 I am skilled in mathematical modeling, algorithm development, and data processing, with expertise in MATLAB, Python, Excel, and IBM SPSS.
 I am actively involved in cutting-edge projects like sensor fusion algorithms—a strong communicator and team player, with leadership experience.
 Let's connect and drive innovation together!